ZapDos7/syspro3/readme.txt

 Contents:
 - this readme
 - previous assignment's files (bb, date, heap, ht, record, tree, date_format, quicksort, Pair, Triplette, PairArray, PidArray, TripleArray, StringArray .cpp & .h files, main_aggregator.cpp, main_worker.cpp/.h)
+- server/ThreadArgs.h is a class containing all the arguements to be passed to threads (so we don't need global variables)
+- server/Queue.h/.cpp: queue class and methods (circular buffer implementation)
+- server/PortCountries.h/.cpp: a class that combines the IP, port number and an array of countries, so the server keeps track of where to send each country-based query
+- server/PCArray.h/.cpp: array of PortCountries items.

 Use:
 - While in each project subfolder, run "$make" to create the .o files and the executable